Klaipeda Old Town waterfront along the Dane River with colorful buildings

 • Best Season: May-September (warmest, longest daylight); June midsummer festivals; September fewer crowds, autumn colors

-Curonian Spit (Kuršių Nerija) UNESCO World Heritage Site
+Curonian Spit (Kursiu Nerija) UNESCO World Heritage Site

-98km sand peninsula with towering dunes, pine forests, and fishing villages.
-Ferry from Old Castle Port to Smiltynė (10 min, every 30 min, €2).
-Bus to Nida (1 hour) or Juodkrantė (30 min).
-Parnidis Dune offers panoramic views.
-Absolutely otherworldly landscapes.
+A 98km sand peninsula with towering dunes, pine forests, and fishing villages.
+Take the ferry from Old Castle Port to Smiltyne (10 min, every 30 min, fare €2).
+Bus to Nida costs €4 one-way (1 hour) or Juodkrante (30 min, €1.50).
+Parnidis Dune offers panoramic views from sixty meters elevation.
+Otherworldly landscapes — think Saharan dunes at 55 degrees north.
 Full-day minimum to do it justice.
-Entry fee €5 per person.
+Entry fee is €5 per person.
+Strenuous walking on the dunes; moderate on forest trails.
+Whether you choose a ship excursion or go independent, this is the top priority.
+Book ahead for organized tours in peak season as they sell out quickly.

-Hill of Witches (Raganų Kalnas)
+Hill of Witches (Raganu Kalnas)

-Outdoor sculpture trail in Juodkrantė with 80+ massive wooden carvings of Lithuanian folk tales, pagan gods, witches, and devils.
-2km forest path through coastal pines.
+Outdoor sculpture trail in Juodkrante with 80+ massive wooden carvings of Lithuanian folk tales, pagan gods, witches, and devils.
+The 2km forest path through coastal pines is a moderate walking effort, accessible to most fitness levels.
 Free entry.
-Otherworldly, slightly eerie, utterly unique.
-Bus from Smiltynė ferry (30 min).
+Bus from Smiltyne ferry costs €1.50 (30 min).
 Allow 1-2 hours for the trail.
-Bring camera — these sculptures are unforgettable.
+Bring a camera — these sculptures are unforgettable and deeply atmospheric.

 Old Town & Theater Square